Disclaimer: I originally wrote this review for Amazon, I've just decided to cross-post it on my blog so I can share it with you all here too.

 I'm particularly fond of the "Classic Chrome" simulation; its soft and muted tones makes images so pleasing to look at.
 I generally will color correct images on my own, but I've been surprised at how many images are shareable right out of the camera.
 Especially for random outings and trips, this is such a welcome feature.
 No longer do you have to spend hours culling and editing every individual shot.

 One other thing to note about the film simulations: they can be applied to video too, although I haven't thoroughly tested this yet.
 It's nice to know that you can choose to forgo color grading if you're happy with what the simulation gives you.
 (Fuji also has a flat video profile called F-log, though I think that can only be utilized when using an external 4k recorder.)

 5) Sex Appeal

-The Bottom Line: No piece of gear will make you a better photographer on its own, but this camera certainly makes shooting hella fun.
+The Bottom Line: No piece of gear will make you a better photographer on its own, but the Fuji X-T2 certainly makes shooting super fun.
 If you're considering making the leap from a DSLR to mirrorless, this is a fine choice.
 Get it!
 You won't regret it. :)

 I hope you all find this review helpful.
 Thanks for reading, and happy shooting!